 - No food or drink in the studio at any time (including siblings watching).
 You may bring water with a closed top – no open water cups on the dance floor.

-- Lost and found is located in the back lounge.
+- Lost and found – please see front desk.
 These items will be removed at the end of every month, so check quickly!

 - No video or photo taking of classes or note taking without instructor approval BEFORE class.